weecology/lab-manual/Manuscript-Submission-Process.md

 Do not forget your co-authors through this process.
 You do not have to go through this on your own.
 They can help you brainstorm how to deal with difficult issues, help run analyses to deal with concerns, help draft language for the response letter or implement revisions to the manuscript.

-Hopefully you have a good relationship with your co-authors and they are actively engaged, however often co-authors are more peripheral to a project, had a limited role in the analyses/manuscript.
+Hopefully you have a good relationship with your co-authors and they are actively engaged, however often co-authors are more peripheral to a project (e.g., had a limited role in the analyses/manuscript).
 It can be easy to forget them as you manage all the moving parts of the review process.
 Professionally, however, you need to make sure they are ok with the manuscript during all the phases of this process.
 Here's a checklist to help you remember when to reach out to your collaborators:

 - ALWAYS have all co-authors sign off on the final version of the manuscript before submitting.
 - When you receive the reviews and response from the journal, forward it on to your co-authors, even if you are not yet ready to discuss how to handle the comments.
 If you wait, you'll forget and then you'll be racing a deadline to resubmit without having co-authors engaged.